November 2024 CPS & CPPS Supervisor Community of Practice

 Feedback Survey/CEH Information:

-We invite you to please fill out the evaluation survey link (click here) if you attended this community of practice gathering or if you watch the recordingThe survey will close at 4:30pm on Thursday, April 11th.
-Certificates of Participation will be sent to those completing the evaluation form by 4:30pm on April 18th, 2024.
+We invite you to please fill out the evaluation survey link (click here) if you attended this community of practice gathering or if you watch the recordingThe survey will close at 4:30pm on Thursday, December 5th.
+Certificates of Participation will be sent to those completing the evaluation form by 4:30pm on December 12th, 2024.
 No evaluation surveys will be accepted for CEH credit after the evaluation survey’s closing date/time.

 This website is managed and maintained by staff at Access to Independence working on the Wisconsin Peer Specialist Employment Initiative.
 The words, views, and values presented herein are not necessarily representative of the Wisconsin Department of Health Services.

-February 2024 Supervisor’s Community of Practice
+October 2024 CPS & CPPS Supervisor Community of Practice

-Thursday, February 22nd, 2024 from 1:30 – 3:00 pm CT
+Thursday, October 24th, 2024 from 1:30 – 3:00 pm CT

 Facilitator: